 Script Author: Katja Borchert, Ph.D. (katjab@millisecond.com), Millisecond

-Created: January 10, 2021
+Created: March 10, 2021

-Last Modified: January 13, 2025 by K. Borchert (katjab@millisecond.com), Millisecond
+Last Modified: May 20, 2026 by K. Borchert (katjab@millisecond.com), Millisecond

 Script Copyright © Millisecond Software, LLC

-IMPORTANT: This Inquisit7 script uses a different mode to display the random dots than the original Inquisit6 "iqx" script programmed for the comparison study (Yaghoubi et al, 2022): the RDK displays are presented via an animated html-element that uses the jsPsych framework (Josh de Leeuw, 2008) and the "jspsych-rdk.js" plugin (Rajananda, 2018).
+IMPORTANT: This Inquisit7 script uses a different mode to display the random dots than the original Inquisit6 "iqx" script programmed for the comparison study (Yaghoubi et al, 2022): the RDK displays in this script are presented via an animated html-element that uses the jsPsych framework (Josh de Leeuw, 2008) and the "jspsych-rdk.js" plugin (Rajananda, 2018).

 Yaghoubi, K. C., Kabbara, S., Arian, S., Kobaissi, H., Peters, M. A. K., & Seitz, A. R. (2022).
 Comparing random dot motion in MATLAB vs. Inquisit Millisecond.
 Frontiers in Psychology, 13, 1035518–1035518. https://doi.org/10.3389/fpsyg.2022.1035518

 Rajananda, S., Lau, H. & Odegaard, B., (2018).
 A Random-Dot Kinematogram for Web-Based Vision Research.
 Journal of Open Research Software.
 6(1), p.6.
-DOI: [https://doi.org/10.5334/jors.194] (Note: Millisecond slightly edited the provided "jspsych-rdk.js" plugin code to allow the cross to be moved in the direction of the coherent dots).
+DOI: [https://doi.org/10.5334/jors.194] ( Millisecond slightly edited the provided "jspsych-rdk.js" plugin code to allow the cross to be moved in the direction of the coherent dots).

 12 minutes